Table of Contents

 ├── Stratara.Abstractions IMediator / ICommand / IQuery / IAggregate / ITenantAggregate

-│ + Persistence/Outbox/Messaging/Session/Security/Auth contracts
+│ + Persistence/Outbox/Messaging/Session/Security/Validation/Auth contracts

 ├── Stratara.Contracts Wire-level POCO records (EventMessage, EventBundle, CommandEnvelope, …)